NanoCommons/identifiers/README.md

 form.
 For semantic web approaches, the full IRI can be used.
 Both will be considered equivalent and refer to the same identifier.

+## The associated information

+To encourage wide adoption, the information that the registry will provide is kept to a minimum.
+This registry is not a database.

+### Required information

+The only required information to provide during a registry is a name or label.
+This label can be anything.
+It can be a anonymized label, a descriptive label, or a more rich description.
+Importantly, the label itself has no meaning.
+Moreover, the label does not have to be unique.

+### Optional information

+The following bits of information are welcome but not required.

+* unique chemical composition
+* an ontological classification (could be suggested based on the chemical composition?)
+* a webpage
+* a provider, contact, or project name